lidofinance/lido-improvement-proposals/LIPS/lip-6.md

 #### DAO decides to grant a shares burning permission to someone else

 It can break the proposal concept of maintaining global (protocol-wide) shares burnt counters.
-So the `StEthSharesBurner` contract will become almost useless by providing incomplete and even incorrect information about ever burnt shares.
+So the `SelfOwnedStEthBurner` contract will become almost useless by providing incomplete and even incorrect information about ever burnt shares.

 #### Someone apply slashing coverage using non-cover request type